Author: A.J. Finn

 She suffers from PTSD agoraphobia, meaning she never leaves her home, though how she got there is a mystery.
 Just ten months ago, she enjoyed going to work everyday, attended holiday parties, and spent time outdoors with her family.
 Now, with empty wine bottles over-flowing the recycling bin, the mere thought of the vast outdoors terrifies her.

-She passes the time watching movies, on the internet, or watching her neighbors.
+Anna passes her time watching movies, surfing the internet, or watching her neighbors.
 She finds delight in knowing what her neighbors are doing: what books they are reading, who’s cheating on their spouse, who has a temper, who does yoga.

 “Watching is like nature photography: You don’t interfere with the wildlife.”